mtarld/symfony/README.md

 - bench in CI

 ## Common
+- See why deserialization is slow
+- why not iterable?

 - ISSUE -> 'Relation' class is not discovered when marshalling/unmarshalling...
 - Test that the Relation test case is working (marshal and unmarshal, functionally)